 Steel Mesh Collapsible Fire Pit

 This is a very unusual pit style.
 It looks just like a foldable camping table.

-  This pit keeps both your fire and ash off of the ground.
+However, this pit keeps both your fire and ash off of the ground.

 Continue Reading Steel Mesh Collapsible Pit Review

 Glass aside, campfires are the glue that makes camping camping.

 Don't you love the idea that you can have a real wood fire with little to no smoke???

 We sure do.